This post may contain affiliate links. See my disclosure policy.

 Notes

-- Cheese.
-Top the cooked potatoes with grated parmesan cheese and some lemon juice.
+- Add cheese: Top the cooked potatoes with grated Parmesan cheese and a drizzle of lemon juice.

 I adore these grilled potatoes.
 The grill simply transforms them!